keesiemeijer/php-basics-tutorial/README.md

 Let me explain what this means.

-This is an array with 3 array elements (dog, cat and rabbit), separated by commas.
+This is an array with 3 array elements (dog, cat and rabbit separated by commas).

 ```php
 $animals = array( 'dog', 'cat', 'rabbit' );